ikamthania/wallet/README.md

 brew update
 brew install watchman
 ```
+Linux requires some more setup, follow this blog post https://saintcoder.wordpress.com/2017/03/23/how-to-install-facebooks-watchman-on-linux-ubuntu-16-04-lts/ to configure it

 ### Note

-There are some system specific requirement for watchman.
-[This section](https://facebook.github.io/watchman/docs/install.html#system-specific-preparation) explains it.
+There are some system specific requirement for watchman. https://facebook.github.io/watchman/docs/install.html#system-specific-preparation explains it.

 On Linux this is related to Linux inotify Limits.
-Above links explains how that can be resolved.
+Above link explains how that can be resolved.
 For most part, in Linux setup this command should suffice

 ```
 sudo sysctl fs.inotify.max_user_watches=100000
 ```

-Linux requires some more setup, follow this blog post https://saintcoder.wordpress.com/2017/03/23/how-to-install-facebooks-watchman-on-linux-ubuntu-16-04-lts/ to configure it

 2. Once packages are installed in project root do `sbt runAll` This starts the microservices, web gateway, scalajs-react project compilation